-Dekton Worktops – the best valued stone surface product of this generation
+Dekton Kitchen Worktops – the best valued stone surface product of this generation

 Because it is a fairly new material (on the grand scale of stone surfaces), and certainly less prestigious compared to quartz or granite, customers tend to be sceptical when it comes to the choice of Dekton.
 Often so they prefer to select the more trusted stones that have lived on the market for many years, like quartz or granite.
-However, as professional experts in the field of stone worktops, we can vouch for Dekton with all confidence, and would like to spread good word and awareness of this products.
+However, as professional experts in the field of stone worktops, we can vouch for Dekton with all confidence, and would like to spread good word and awareness of these easily accessible goods.

 What is Dekton?

-Dekton is a recent kitchen-surface invention that has revolutionised the current worktop market.
-Being a composite-mesh of vast raw materials, it is a surface akin to modern ceramic or quartz worktops.
-Just as durable, resistant to scratches and stains, it is in essence a prime-quality product that with no surprise has been increasingly growing in popularity.
-Dekton themselves dub their product an ultracompact sintered stone surface that lasts a lifteime – so long as the material is taken care of and maintained.
-This means that Dekton products are not only attributed with high resilience, like quartz & ceramic, but also contain the longevity of natural granite and marble.
+Dekton is a recently-developed modern kitchen-surface invention that has revolutionised the current worktop market.
+Being a composite-mesh of vast raw-materials, it is a surface akin to modern ceramic or quartz worktops.
+Just as durable, resistant to scratches and stains, it is in essence a prime-quality invention that has been increasingly growing in popularity, and to no surprise!
+Dekton themselves dub their product an ultra compact sintered stone surface that lasts a lifteime – so long as they are taken care of and maintained.
+This means that Dekton inventions are not only attributed with high resilience, like quartz & ceramic, but also contain the longevity of natural granite and marble.
 In texture, however, it mostly resembles the ceramic surfaces e.g. the likes of Neolith or Lapitec, so the slated feel is its original state of being.
-Although, the best asset of this product is that it can be easily polished up to resemble the shiny surface of granite or quartz we are all familiar with.
+Although, the best asset of this Dekton is that it can be easily polished up to resemble the shiny solid surface of granite or quartz we are all familiar with.

 What thicknesses is Dekton supplied in?